Klinefelter Syndrome (KS)

 • Narrower shoulders and wider hips

-• Weaker bones, greater risk for bone fractures
+• Weaker bones, with a greater risk for bone fractures

 • Decreased sexual interest